rlofc/cage/docs/source/index.rst

 The short version
 -----------------

-Here is one of the shortest and most boring game you can write using Cage:
+Here is one of the shortest and most boring game you can write using CAGE:

 .. highlight:: c